cunarist/rinf/README.md

 ## 📞 Communication

-Below is Dart code with Widgets, and following that is Rust code with business logic.
+Below is Dart code with widgets, and following that is Rust code with business logic.

 ```dart
 MySchemaInput(